chetanparma1/python_datacamp/course11_introduction_to_databases_in_python/chp02_Applying_Filtering_Ordering_and_Grouping_to_Queries.md

 ```
 #### Comment:
 Fantastic work!
 Notice that the the key for the count method just came out as `count_1`.
 This can make it hard in complex queries to tell what column is being referred to: In the next exercise, you'll practice assign more descriptive labels when performing such calculations.

+## 10. Determining the Population Sum by State
+To avoid confusion with query result column names like `count_1`, we can use the `.label()` method to provide a name for the resulting column.
+This gets appendedto the function method we are using, and its argument is the name we want to use.

+We can pair `func.sum()` with `.group_by()` to get a sum of the population by State and use the label() method to name the output.

+We can also create the func.sum() expression before using it in the select statement.
+We do it the same way we would inside the select statement and store it in a variable.
+Then we use that variable in the select statement where the func.sum() would normally be.